structuralartistry/rails-tartare/README.md

 # Tartare

 I like `Steak`, but I'd rather an steak **Tartare** for my integration tests.
-To start using it include in your `Gemfile` the following gems:
+To start using it include in your `Gemfile` the following gems and require it on `test_helper`.

+    # Gemfile
     group :test do
-      gem 'tartare', :git => 'https://github.com/fesplugas/rails-tartare.git', :require => 'tartare'
+      gem 'tartare', :git => 'https://github.com/fesplugas/rails-tartare.git', :require => false
     end

+    # test_helper.rb
+    require 'tartare'

 ## Usage